Programs Offered

 The Department of Chemical and Biological Engineering offers degrees at the bachelor's, master's and doctoral levels.
-The department offers two distinct BS degree programs, one in chemical engineering and one in chemical and biological engineering.
+The department offers two distinct BS degree programs, one in chemical engineering and one in biological engineering.

-In addition to the standard chemical and biological curriculum, a premedicine curriculum is also offered.
+In addition to the standard chemical and biological curricula, a premedicine curriculum is also offered.
 The chemical and biological engineering department has active research and educational programs in the exciting field of biotechnology, which involves the use of individual cells and their components for producing pharmaceuticals and other important products.
 The department is also active in biomedical engineering, which involves medical devices, tissues and biomaterials.

 Senior Thesis